ethlink/Link-Silver-Vault/README.md

-# Link-Silver-Vault
+# Link-Silver-Trading-Engine
-The Code for the LNKS Silver Vault Ethereum Smart Contract System
+The Code for the LNKS Silver Decentralized Asset Ethereum Smart Contract System